simplesourcing/simplesourcing.github.io/pages/docs/simple_sagas/overview/docs_home.md

 * Functional interfaces - everything should be defined and created in a functional, declarative style, with no complex ordering dependencies to figure out (e.g. you need to invoke "A" before you can create "B").
 * Minimised Kafka exposure - You don't need to be a Kafka streams expert to use the framework.
 * Sensible defaults - everything works out the box with as little configuration as possible, yet it's still possible to fine tune and override everything.
 * Topic management - topic creation is integrated into the framework.
-Any topic that is required will be created by the platform at the right time.
+Any topic that is required will be created by the platform as required.

 ### Next Steps